vkadlcik/DB48X-on-DM42/doc/0-Overview.md

 characters, not the number of bytes.
 The number of bytes can be computed using the `Bytes` command.

+The `Num` and `Chr` commands (also spelled `Char→Code` and `Code→Char`) deal with Unicode codepoints, and do not use the special HP characters codes.
+In addition, `Num` return `-1` for an empty string, not `0`. `0` is only returned for a string that begins with a `NUL` codepoint.

+The `Code→Char` command can also be spelled as `Code→Text`, and take a list of Unicode codepoints as input.
+Conversely, `Text→Code` will generate a list of all the codepoints in a text.

 ## Help

 The DB48X project includes an extensive built-in help, which you are presently